IrascibleBasil/pharis-mod-list/finishingUp.md

 ## Sorting Load Order
 While it is entirely possible to sort your load order manually, and some stubborn few still do, it's a lot of trial and error with large modlists that just isn't worth the time.

-As explained in the Preamble, **mlox** should be in your MO2 executables list.
-Run **mlox** through MO2.
+As explained in the Preamble, mlox should be in your MO2 executables list.
+Run mlox through MO2.

 ## Merged Patches
 Merging objects and levelled lists automatically solves many incompatibilities between mods and it is an essential part of maintaining a functioning load order.
-Both of these patches will be handled by **TES3Merge**, as since its latest update it supercedes the tes3cmd multipatch.
+Both of these patches will be handled by TES3Merge, as since its latest update it supercedes the tes3cmd multipatch.

-As explained in the Preamble, you should have **TES3Merge** installed and added to your MO2 executables.
-Simply run **TES3Merge** through MO2.
+As explained in the Preamble, you should have TES3Merge installed and added to your MO2 executables.
+Simply run TES3Merge through MO2.
 If using OpenMW, now is the time to use the export plugin.

 ## Addendum

-Now that you've merged levelled lists and objects, sorted your load order, and (if on OpenMW) exported your mods create a test character and run around looking for any potential issues before starting a playthrough.
+Now that you've merged levelled lists and objects, sorted your load order, and (if on OpenMW) exported your mods, create a test character and run around looking for any potential issues before starting a playthrough.

+If you are playing on the original engine and need a tutorial for generating distant land I recommend you go [**here**](https://github.com/Necrolesian/morrowind-mod-list/blob/main/list.md#morrowind-graphics-extender-xe-distant-statics-overrides) (at least until I write my own guide).

 ## Troubleshooting Mods

-All mods on this list are compatible with eachother but other mods may conflict.
+All mods on this list are compatible with eachother if installed correctly but other mods may conflict.
 If you have a question about what a mod does or any potential incompatabilities with other mods not on this list:

 - Read the Nexus description
 - Read the mod's Readme